-End Short Prison Sentences
+End Short Prison Sentences | Nacro

 Short Prison Sentences

-Restricting the use of short prison sentences, meaning custodial sentences of 12 months or less would only be used as a last resort, would not only free up prison spaces but also reduce reoffending.
+Restricting the use of short prison sentences, meaning prison sentences of 12 months or less would only be used as a last resort, would not only free up prison spaces but also reduce reoffending.

 Play video